Tools#

 Parameters:

-• t (ndarray[tuple[int, ...], dtype[float]]) – time array
+• t (ndarray[tuple[Any, ...], dtype[float]]) – Time array.

-• t_sigma (float) – width (standard deviation of the gaussian) of the decay
+• t_sigma (float) – Width (standard deviation of the gaussian) of the decay.

-dynasor.tools.acfs.psd_from_acf(acf, dt=1, angular=True, even=True)[source]#
+dynasor.tools.acfs.psd_from_acf(acf, dt=1, even=True)[source]#

 Parameters: